 List of office game room ideas

-Ping pong tables are one of the most common workplace gaming room ideas.
-Also known as table tennis, this sport is a competitive high-energy game that offsets the sedentary effects of desk jobs.
-To add a ping pong table to your game room, be sure to allow for extra space so that players do not crash into furniture and coworkers can observe from a safe distance.
+Ping-pong tables are one of the most common ideas for workplace gaming rooms.
+Also known as table tennis, this sport is a competitive, high-energy game that offsets the sedentary effects of desk jobs.
+To add a ping-pong table to your game room, be sure to allow for extra space so that players do not crash into furniture and coworkers can observe from a safe distance.

 2. Foosball Table